ProfLehman/cs415_fall_2025/sql/database_project.md

 9. `DELETE` query.
 10. Create a `View` and demonstrate using this view.
 11. Create a `Transaction` with either `ROLLBACK` or `COMMIT` and demonstrate this transaction.

+### Reports (20 points) - Reports

+Connect to an external reporting tool (or export your data) and create two reports.

+1. Chart or Graph based report
+2. Table-based report with Report Title

+Use Excel, Access, PowerBI, or any other reporting tool.
+Post your report and include a link to each report as a .pdf (or viewable image).
+In one or two paragraphs describe the reporting software you used and the purpose of each report.

 ### Clean-Up (10 points) - Delete Tables